Brynta2001/money-manager/README.md

 ## Description

 This is a simple money manager app that allows you to keep track of your expenses and incomes.
 You can add, edit and delete transactions.
 The app also provides a summary of your total balance, total expenses and total incomes.
-This is the result of the resolution of the challenge proposed by the challenge for BP.
+This is the result of the resolution of the challenge proposed by BP.

 ## Technologies